Concordat on Open Research Data Principle #2 states:

 Reasons to restrict access to personal data:

 For more information on anonymising data: see the guidance provided by the Information Commissioner's Office Anonymisation code of practice [PDF] and by the UK Data Service.
-The advice given by the UK Anonymisation Framework may also be useful.
+The Anonymisation Decision Making Framework, a practical guide to GDPR-compliant anonymisation provided by the UK Anonymisation Network may also be useful.